1990s post-Soviet aliyah: History

 In 1989, Soviet General Secretary Mikhail Gorbachev decided to lift restrictions on emigration.
 That same year, 71,000 Soviet Jews emigrated, of whom only 12,117 immigrated to Israel.
 In Vienna, a major transit point for immigration to Israel, some 83% chose to go to the United States.
 In October 1989, the US government stopped treating Soviet Jews as refugees, as another country, Israel, was willing to accept them unconditionally.
 However, granting refugee status to Soviet Jews persisted in some form, as the Lautenberg Amendment to the Foreign Operations Appropriations Act (Section 599D) required the executive branch to establish refugee processing categories for Jews, Evangelical Christians, Ukrainian Catholics, and Ukrainian Orthodox Church members and give members of these categories an enhanced opportunity to qualify for refugee status.
 In 1990, 185,227 Soviet immigrants arrived in Israel (out of about 228,400 Jews who left the Soviet Union that year).
 Approximately 148,000 more Soviet immigrants arrived in Israel in 1991.
 Immigration to Israel dropped off significantly from then on but remained steady between 1992 and 1995.
 In 1992, 65,093 Soviet immigrants arrived in Israel, followed by 66,145 in 1993, 68,079 in 1994, and 64,848 in 1995.
 From then on, Soviet immigration dipped below 60,000 per year for the next few years, though a spike occurred in 1999 when 66,848 immigrants arrived in Israel.
 This decline continued into the 2000s.
 In 2000 50,817 immigrants arrived followed by 33,601 in 2001, and after that immigration to Israel from the former Soviet Union declined to less than 20,000 per year.

 As the wave of emigration began, Soviet Jews who wanted to emigrate left the Soviet Union for various European countries and began gathering at transit points, from which they were flown to Israel, and the Israeli government ordered the national airline El Al to put every available plane at the disposal of the immigrants.
 Some Soviet immigrants also came by sea on chartered ships.

+Before the opening of direct flights between Moscow and Tel Aviv, Hungary played a crucial intermediary role in the emigration of Soviet Jews.
+Between 1989 and 1991, over 160,000 Soviet Jewish refugees transited through Budapest under a joint program operated by Malév Hungarian Airlines and the Jewish Agency.
+This makeshift air corridor became the main route for aliyah during this transitional period, as Hungary actively aligned its emerging post-Communist identity with humanitarian and pro-Western commitments, despite the risks posed by terrorist threats and internal political pressures.